 Find more of Lyn’s work at lynalden.com

 One of the concerns I’ve seen aimed at Bitcoin is the claim that it’s a Ponzi scheme.
-The argument suggests that because the Bitcoin network is continually reliant on new people buying in, that eventually it will collapse in price as new buyers are exhausted.
+The argument suggests that because the Bitcoin network is continually reliant on new people buying in, eventually, it will collapse in price as new buyers are exhausted.

-So, this article takes a serious look at the concern by comparing and contrasting Bitcoin to systems that have Ponzi-like characteristics, to see if the claim holds up.
+So, this article takes a serious look at the concern by comparing and contrasting Bitcoin to systems with Ponzi-like characteristics to see if the claim holds up.

 The short version is that Bitcoin does not meet the definition of a Ponzi scheme in either narrow or broad scope, but let’s dive in to see why that’s the case.